solana-labs/solana-program-library/docs/src/token.md

 wallet.
 The wallet will issue a single instruction to the migration program, providing no instruction data but the following accounts:

+0. The Payer for the additional space required by the new v3 account.  v2 and v3 accounts are the same size so this isn't actually neccissary, but likely will be needed for most all migrations.
-0. The v2 account to migrate.
+1. The v2 account to migrate.
-1. The v2 account's authority.
+2. The v2 account's authority.
 This authority must sign the migration transaction and be an authority that can both burn and close the account.
    This authority will become the new v3 account's authority.
 3. The v2 token mint.
 4. The pubkey of the new v3 account that will be created and initialized.
 Must be a signer to allow for `SystemInstruction::CreateAccount`.
-6. A v3 mint to be used as a source of tokens for the new account.
+5. A v3 mint to be used as a source of tokens for the new account.
 In some scenarios a mint may be a fixed supply.
 In lieu of a mint, the program could be modified to instead take v3 account could be provided that contains sufficient tokens for the migration.
-7. The mint's multisignature authority where at least one of the signers is a program address associated with the migration program.
+6. The mint's 1xN multisignature authority where at least one of the signers is the program address associated with the migration program.
 Using a multisignture here allows an external entity to also retain ownership of the mint or source account.
-8. The Rent sysvar
+7. The Rent sysvar
+8. A valid signer, must be one of the N multisignture authorities.

 The update program will perform the following:

 - Query the v2 account's token balance.
-- Issue a `Burn` instruction on the v2 account for the entire balance.
+- Calculate the difference between the old and new account sizes.
 - Issue a `SystemInstruction::CreateAccount` instruction using the new v3
   account's pubkey.
+- Issue a `Burn` instruction on the v2 account for the entire balance.
 - Issue a `CloseAccount` instruction on the v2 account, transferring all lamports to the new v3 account.
 - Issue an `InitializeAccount` instruction on the new v3 account.